EvictionLab/eviction-lab-website/content/eviction-tracking/minnesota.md

 # Changes in eviction filings

 Eviction filings in Minnesota were close to historical averages in January and February of 2020.<sup>1</sup> Filings fell sharply in March and remained low for several months.
-By mid-2021, filings began rising back towards historical averages.
+Filings began rising by mid-2021, reaching above historical averages in March 2022.

 1. Eviction filing data for Minnesota were provided by the [Court Services Division of the Minnesota Judicial Branch](https://www.mncourts.gov/State-Court-Administrators-Office/Court-Services.aspx).
 Historical averages cover the years 2012-2019.